cmu-mars/cmu-robotics/documents/p2-cp3.md

 The test will be able to be parameterized in a number of ways, and this will be done via the response to ready.
 The elements that may be specified for the test are:

 - the initial robot position, as well as the target location for the robot, which constitutes the mission.
 Both of these will be specified using waypoint labels defined in the map.
 It is intended that the start and target waypoint **NOT** be the same label.
 - the initial configuration of the robot, chosen from a set of potential robot configurations.
-This will be one chosen from a set of labels that specify the configuration, that are part of the test data, i.e., CONFIG1, CONFIG2, ..., CONFIGN
+This will be one chosen from a set of labels that specify the configuration, that are part of the test data, i.e., `CONFIG_SET`
 - whether adaptation is enabled for this test.
 A boolean.
-- the utility preference function to use for trading off adaptations
+- the utility preference function to use for trading off adaptations, one of the labels from `UTILITY_SET`

 ## Test Procedure